siteorigin/docs/widgets-bundle/form-building/state-emitters.md

 # Modifying Forms With State Emitters

-State emitters give you a way to easily hide, show or modify certain parts of a widget's form.
+State emitters give you a way to easily hide, show or manipulate certain parts of a widget's form.
 Using entries in the form array, you can define state emitters fields, that will emit a specific state to the rest of the form, and then state handlers that will perform a specific action based on any changes in the state.

-State emitters are a fairly advanced concept, and won't be necessary for all fields.
-Make sure you're fairly comfortable with creating forms before you try adding state emitters.
+State emitters are an advanced concept, and they aren't necessary for all fields.
+Make sure you're comfortable with creating forms before you try adding state emitters.

-## Form States
+## Form states

 A form state is scoped to a given widget form.
 Each form can only occupy one state per state group.
 A state is represented by the string `group[state]`.
 Group and state names can consist of alphabetical characters and underscores.